Odderon

 In particle physics, the odderon corresponds to an elusive family of odd-gluon states, dominated by a three-gluon state.
-When protons collide elastically with protons or with anti-protons at high energies, even or odd numbers of gluons are exchanged.
-Exchanging an even number of gluons is a crossing-even part of elastic proton–proton and proton–antiproton scattering, while odderon exchange, i.e. exchange of odd number of gluons, corresponds to a crossing-odd term in the elastic scattering amplitude.
+When protons collide elastically with other protons or with anti-protons at high energies, gluons are exchanged.
+Exchanging an even number of gluons is a crossing-even part of elastic proton–proton and proton–antiproton scattering, while odderon exchange (i.e. exchange of odd number of gluons) corresponds to a crossing-odd term in the elastic scattering amplitude.
+In turn, the odderon's crossing-odd counterpart is the pomeron.

 It took about 48 years to find a definite signal of odderon exchange.

 Description

-In elastic collisions the total kinetic energy of the system is conserved thus the identity of the scattered particles is not modified, no excited states and/or new particles are produced.
+In elastic collisions, the total kinetic energy of the system is conserved.
+Thus the identity of the scattered particles is not modified, no excited states and/or new particles are produced.
 The kinematics of these collisions is governed by the conservation of both energy and momentum.

 Data on high-energy elastic proton–proton collisions provided by the TOTEM Collaboration in a teraelectronvolt energy range, together with data from the DØ experiment on elastic proton–antiproton collisions at the Tevatron collider were key ingredients in the discovery of the odderon-exchange.
 The observed characteristics of the proton–proton collisions did not match the characteristics of the proton–antiproton collisions.
 As a result, there is an interaction-mediating family of particles (Regge trajectory) that can result in such a deviation in the range of strong interactions.
-The properties of the odderon are summarised below.